 Don Hutson was an American professional football player and assistant coach in the NFL.
 He spent his entire 11-year professional football career as an end for the Green Bay Packers.
 Under the helm of head coach Curly Lambeau, he led his team to victory in four NFL championship games and won three in 1936, 1939, and 1944.
 He also received the NFL’s coveted MVP award twice in 1941 and again in 1942 and held the record for touchdown receptions with 99 and a career high of 105.
 His record was eventually broken in 1989 by Steve Largent.
 Upon retiring in 1945, Hutson held a staggering 18 NFL records.
 As a result, he is one of the Green Bay Packers’ most prolific and most successful players of all time.

 David Bakhtiari is an offensive tackle for the Green Bay Packers.
 Since being drafted in 2013, he has made a name for himself as one of the greatest players to grace the field on behalf of the team.
 In 2020, he made headlines as the highest-paid offensive lineman in the history of the NFL.
 Despite a string of injuries that excluded him from the Green Bay Packers’ playoff run to the NFL championship game and left him physically unable to play during the team’s training camp, he is set to make a triumphant return with a clean bill of health.
 With the peak of his career with the Green Bay Packers coinciding with the rise of online sports betting, the 2010s saw a significant rise in American football fans getting involved with online sports betting.
-The move also triggered a nationwide sports betting resurgence next door in Iowa with 5 online sports betting sites available for American football fans to place their bets.
+The move also triggered a nationwide sports betting resurgence with a great selection of online betting sites available for American football fans to place their bets.

 As a quarterback, Bart Starr won a record-breaking five NFL championships during his tenure with the Green Bay Packers from 1956 until 1971.
 He also led his team to victory during the first two Super Bowl tournaments in 1967 and again in 1968 and was the recipient of the Most Valuable Player award both times.
 He is, however, perhaps most well-known for his performance against the Dallas Cowboys during the 1967 Ice Bowl.
 With a mere 16 seconds to go, the Green Bay Packers were down by three points whilst the ball was at the one-yard line.
 In a surprise move, Starr ran across the end zone to secure a winning touchdown.
 This last-minute decision not only cemented his team as worthy winners but established Starr as one of the greatest, if not the greatest, Green Bay Packers players of all time.